Hakeem Hussain: Mum jailed over son's asthma attack death

 The 40-year-old was convicted of manslaughter by gross negligence and had also admitted four counts of child cruelty at Coventry Crown Court.

-The trial heard Hakeem died alone and "gasping for air" in the garden of the property where his mother was staying.
+The trial heard Hakeem, who was known to authorities, died alone and "gasping for air" in the garden of the property where his mother was staying.

+Her drug addiction had got worse in the months leading up to his death, to the extent she was paying £55 a day for mainly heroin and crack cocaine, paid for partly through sex work.

+The jury was also told she had repurposed one of his inhalers as a makeshift crack pipe.

-On the night Hakeem had died, Heath had smoked drugs before passing out in the same bed as him.
+On the night Hakeem had died, Heath had smoked heroin before passing out in the same bed as him.

 Probably exacerbated by the effects of second-hand smoke, Hakeem at some point in the night suffered an asthma attack.